MYSTELTAiNN-ID/mysteltainn-id.github.io/privacy-policy-joylanddotlog.md

 ##Privacy Policy

-Last updated: [Insert Date]
+Last updated: 27 November 2025

-This Privacy Policy explains how [Studio Name Placeholder] (“we”, “our”, or “the Developer”) handles information in [Game Name Placeholder] (“the Game”).
+This Privacy Policy explains how Wuthering Challenger (“we”, “our”, or “the Developer”) handles information in Joyland.log (“the Game”).
 The Game is fully offline, does not require an internet connection, and does not collect personal data.

 ⸻